-As a positive parent, one of the most important things to teach our kids is how to be happy.
+As positive parents, one of the most important things to teach our kids is how to be happy.
 They learn this from their parents, guardians, and caretakers.

-Parents have an opportunity every day to use positive behaviours as models for their children in order to lead by example.
+Parents have an opportunity to use positive behaviors as models for their children to lead by example.

 Positive parenting means you accept your child just the way they are with no judgment or criticism whatsoever.
 It’s about replacing negative emotions with compassion and empathy.

 Positive parenting focuses on the holistic development of a child.
 In positive parenting, in addition to a child’s physical needs, their mental and emotional well-being is also considered.

 And that’s why positive parenting is preferred more over other parenting styles.

 It helps to raise kids who are resilient and kind to others.
 Studies show that the type of parenting style affects kids negatively or positively and has a huge impact on the way they behave when they become adults.